capedigital/midjourney-control-plugin/FAQ.md

 ### Why would I want the API server?

-Only if you want:
+Great for:
-- ChatGPT to automatically send prompts to Midjourney
+- **ChatGPT integration** - ChatGPT can POST prompts directly to the API
-- External tools/scripts to submit prompts
+- **Custom scripts** - Automate prompt submission from your own tools
+- **Browser-based AI** - Tools like ChatGPT with Atlas browser can control Midjourney
-- Advanced automation workflows
+- **Advanced workflows** - Build your own automation

-**Most users don't need this!**
+**Most users don't need this!** The extension works perfectly standalone.

 ### Is the server secure?